Today, disputes between beneficiaries and executors are becoming the norm rather than the exception.

 Estate Litigation handles disputes among family members, friends and others in relation to wills and estates.
 Disputes over wills or the management of estates and trusts have existed for as long as the law recognized a right to make a will or set up a trust.
 The most common cause of a delay in closing an estate is the inability of executors to agree.
 Many times there are also multiple beneficiaries with conflicting interests.
 Emotions can run high.

 Why do you need an Estate Litigation Lawyer?

 Disputes between family members are common when dealing with an estate.
 When a dispute arises that cannot be resolved between the parties involved, there may be a need to seek legal advice to resolve the issue.
+From our Halifax – Dartmouth offices, our lawyers serve clients across Nova Scotia and Atlantic Canada.
 We are able to advise and represent you on issues that arise, including:

 - If you are a spouse, common-law spouse or child and you believe the will is unfair and want to challenge it;